biothings/biothings.api/docs/doc/studio.rst

 Using BioThings Studio requires to have a Docker server up and running, some basic knowledge about commands to run and use containers.
 Images have been tested on Docker >=17.
-Using AWS cloud, you can use our public AMI **biothings_demo_docker** (``ami-44865e3c``) with Docker pre-configured and ready for standalone demo instances deployment.
+Using AWS cloud, you can use our public AMI **biothings_demo_docker** (``ami-44865e3c``) with Docker pre-configured and ready for studio deployment.
 Instance type depends on the size of data you want to integrate and parsers' performances.
 For this tutorial, we recommend using instance type with at least 4GiB RAM, such as ``t2.medium``.
 AMI comes with an extra 30GiB EBS volume, which is more than enough for the scope of this tutorial.